 Additionally, Respondent notes that the accounting treatment of the initial contribution is undisputed: an asset entitled "Wildfire Insurance Fund contributions" was created on Petitioner's balance sheet and a corresponding amortized portion is deducted on SCE's income statement.
 (SAPD Analysis, p.
 14.)
 Thus, Respondent asserts that consistent with AH 502, De Luz, and generally accepted appraisal practice, the initial contribution's treatment for property tax valuation purposes should also be undisputed.
 (Ibid.)

-Then, Respondent asserts Petitioner's contention that the expense be treated akin to prepaid insurance, ratably deducted over some coverage period, misses the issue, as the issue is not over whether the initial contribution is or is not prepaid insurance.
-(Ibid.)
-Respondent confirms that Petitioner's ordinary insurance expense was allowed, but instead asserts the issue is over whether the
+Then, Respondent asserts Petitioner's contention that the expense be treated akin to prepaid insurance, ratably deducted over some coverage period, misses the issue, as the issue is not over

 (Ibid.)